Skip to main content

 Whoever checks out the Book Club in a Bag is responsible for the entire kit.
 This means that if you check out a Book Club in a Bag and give one of the books to your friend Chad to read, and Chad loses or damages the book (classic Chad), you are responsible for the cost (and let's face it, Chad already owes you money).
 Replacement costs vary by title.

-My book club is very small and personal.
+My ideal Book Club, like my ideal wedding, is very small and personal.
 What if I don't need 10 copies of the book?

 Sorry, but we're unable to split up the kits.
+That way lies chaos.
 The kit has to be circulated as a full set.
-We also cannot take one copy out of the kit if our regular copy is checked out.
-But fear not, we have extra Library copies of all of these books, so it shouldn't be a problem.
+We also can't take one copy out of the kit if our regular copy is checked out and you want to read it.
+But fear not, we have extra Library copies of all of these books, so that shouldn't be too much of a problem.

-Now that you know a little bit about the program, check out our current titles, listed below (you can also look at the titles in the catalogue by clicking here):
+Now that you know a little bit about the program, check out our current titles, listed below (you can also look at the titles in the catalog by clicking here):

 Bruno, Chief of Police